Costa Concordia disaster: Costa Cruises and its parent companies

 Costa Crociere S.p.A. also does business using the name "Costa Cruises".
 Costa Cruises is jointly owned by a dual-listed company comprising the two separate companies Carnival Corporation and Carnival plc.
 Carnival Corporation announced on 30 January 2012 that its board of directors would engage outside consultants in various disciplines, including emergency response, organisation, training and implementation, to conduct a comprehensive review of the accident and the company's procedures.
 Costa Cruises initially offered to pay Schettino's legal costs, but decided later that they would not do so.

-After the vessel was determined to be beyond economic-repair and would need to be scrapped, Costa Cruises ordered a replacement vessel from Fincantieri, the same shipyard that built the Costa Concordia and her sister ships.
+After the vessel was determined to be a constructive total loss and would need to be scrapped, Costa Cruises ordered a replacement vessel from Fincantieri, the same shipyard that built the Costa Concordia and her sister ships.
 The new vessel was named the Costa Diadema and cost US$739 million to build.
 Costa Diadema was launched in November 2013 and entered service for Costa in November 2014.